lupyuen/lupyuen.github.io/src/book.md

 _You're reading it right now!_

-Use this book to navigate the numerous BL602 articles that have published on this site.
+Use this book to navigate the numerous BL602 articles that have been published on this site.
 (11 articles and still growing!)

+The code in these articles have been tested on __PineCone__, but they should work on other BL602 Boards: __Pinenut, DT-BL10, MagicHome BL602__.

 Many thanks to __Pine64__ for supporting my work on BL602 Open Source Education!
 Thanks also to __Bouffalo Lab__ for the encouraging notes.

-The code in these articles have been tested on __PineCone__, but they should work on other BL602 Boards: __Pinenut, DT-BL10, MagicHome BL602__.

 # Introduction to BL602